ccodwg/Covid19CanadaArchive/README.md

 ### Quebec

 * [Données COVID-19 au Québec](https://www.inspq.qc.ca/covid-19/donnees)
-    * COVID-19 data: qc/covid-data/combine.csv
+    * COVID-19 data: qc/covid-data/combine.csv (Archived as of 2020-09-16, no longer part of the nightly update)
-    * COVID-19 data (charts): qc/covid-data-charts/combine2.csv
+    * COVID-19 data (charts): qc/covid-data-charts/combine2.csv (Archived as of 2020-09-16, no longer part of the nightly update)
-    * Deaths by RSS (health region) and living environment: qc/deaths-by-rss-and-living-environment/tableau-rpa.csv
+    * Deaths by RSS (health region) and living environment: qc/deaths-by-rss-and-living-environment/tableau-rpa.csv (Archived as of 2020-09-16, no longer part of the nightly update)
-    * Cases by RSS (health region) and RLS (local service network): Cases qc/cases-by-rss-and-rls/tableau-rls.csv
+    * Cases by RSS (health region) and RLS (local service network): Cases qc/cases-by-rss-and-rls/tableau-rls.csv (Archived as of 2020-09-16, no longer part of the nightly update)
     * Terms of use: TBD
 * [Situation dans les milieux de vie pour personnes aînées et vulnérables](https://www.quebec.ca/sante/problemes-de-sante/a-z/coronavirus-2019/situation-coronavirus-quebec/)
     * Status report on confirmed cases and deaths by RPA (private residences for seniors): qc/status-report-cases-and-deaths-by-rpa/etat_situation_rpa.pdf